Tyszowce: Modern period

 In the early 17th century, Tyszowce was raided by Tatars, and in 1649, the town was destroyed during the Khmelnytsky Uprising.
 Further destruction took place in the 1650s, when Tyszowce was ransacked by Cossacks, Russians and Tatars.
 On December 29, 1655, the Tyszowce Confederation was signed here, with the purpose of pushing Swedes out of Poland, and bringing back King John II Casimir Vasa.
 The document was signed by Hetmans Stanislaw Potocki and Stanislaw Lanckoronski, as well as several senators, military leaders and members of nobility.

 In 1767, Tyszowce became private property, and five years later, following the First Partition of Poland, the town was annexed by the Habsburg Empire, as part of Austrian Galicia.
 Its population was divided between 200 Christian and 80 Jewish families.

 In 1803, Tyszowce burned in a great fire.
 After the Polish victory in Austro-Polish War of 1809, it was included within the short-lived Duchy of Warsaw, and after the duchy's dissolution, since 1815 until 1916, the town belonged to Russian-controlled Congress Poland.
 In 1847, its population reached almost 3,000, divided between Roman Catholics, Greek Catholics and Jews, and Tyszowce remained a private property of the Glogowski family.
 On May 18, 1863, the town was seized by rebel forces during the January Uprising.
 In 1869, Russian authorities stripped Tyszowce of its town charter, as a revenge for widespread support of the uprising.

 In 1907 Tyszowce burned again, and in 1910, population of the village reached its maximum, at 7,620.
 Tyszowce suffered during World War I, it was destroyed, and by 1921, population was reduced to 4,420.
 In the 1921 census, 77.8% of the population declared Polish nationality, 20.1% declared Jewish nationality and 2.0% declared Ukrainian nationality.

+World War II

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Tyszowce was occupied by Germany until 1944.
+About 1,000 Jews fled across the Bug River to the Soviet-occupied part of Poland.
+In 1940, a forced labor camp was established in Tyszowce.
+Several Poles who were either born or lived and worked in Tyszowce, including the local police chief, were murdered by the Russians in the Katyn massacre in 1940.